I was asked a great question recently, which was ‘how do you change your thought patterns?’

 Sure, you have external situations, but the way you respond and how you handle those circumstances will depend on what you think and feel, which depends on what you believe.

 One lovely client had experienced this her whole life.
 She had always been taught that you must never show pain, that you just shut up and push on.
 This ‘worked for her’ until she got older and her body started to give up.
 But she didn’t know how to stop or change this way of thinking.
-Her carer didn’t even know she was in pain because she didn’t show it.
+Her partner didn’t even know she was in pain because she didn’t show it.

 We worked on changing her old belief systems and helping her to reprogram these old patterns of thinking and now, she’s allowing herself to rest and allowing herself to accept pain relief.
 Her body is responding, and she feels much more grounded and calmer.